noriyoshiabe/NASequencer/doc/en/mml.md

 Specifies default note length for when length of [Note](#Note) is omitted.
 Valid value range is 1 to 384.
 Initial value is 4.
-In the case that the specified number is more than 384 or the result of caluclated length is not a multiple of 1/384 note length, NASequencer deals with it as error.
+In the case that the specified number is more than 384 or the result of calculated length is not a multiple of 1/384 note length, NASequencer deals with it as error.
 Acceptable values are followings.